phylogeography/spread/README.md

 mvn clean package
 ```

-Start an instance of a worker-service:
+Start an instance of the worker-service:

 ```bash
 clj -A:run-worker